NgHanWei/SSTACNet/README.md

 ## Datasets

-The [BCI Competition IV-2a dataset](https://www.bbci.de/competition/iv/#dataset2a) needs to be downloaded, and the data path should be set in the 'data_path' variable in the main_TrainValTest.py file.
+The [BCI Competition IV-2a dataset](https://www.bbci.de/competition/iv/#dataset2a) needs to be downloaded.
 The dataset can be downloaded from [here](http://bnci-horizon-2020.eu/database/data-sets).

 ### Run

+The dataset path will be used to run the code as follows.

 ```
-python
+python main_TrainValTest.py --path $data_path$
 ```
 ### References